kptdev/kpt/site/guides/porch-ui-installation.md

 ```sh
 docker run -v ~/.kube/config:/root/.kube/config -v ~/.config/gcloud:/root/.config/gcloud -p 7007:7007 kpt-backstage-plugins
 ```

+(Note: these instructions assume GKE and workload identity, to simplify authentication configuration, but we would welcome contributions or feedback from people that have set this up in other clouds)

 And now access the Configuration as Data UI by opening your browser to http://localhost:7007/config-as-data.